 - Is the reason that you do not qualify due to the lender overlays or because you do not meet the federal minimum lending guidelines?

 - If you already have been shopping at properties with your real estate agent, your real estate agent will refer you to mortgage loan originators and lenders.
-Realtors will refer a loan officer he or she has worked with before and had success with with them and has a smooth mortgage closing process with them.
+Realtors will refer a loan officer he or she has worked with before and had success with them and has a smooth mortgage closing process with them

 - Real Estate Agents are the go-to people in any home purchase transaction

-- Realtors can guide you and refer you to a lender and loan officer who had a similar type of case scenario as you.
+- Realtors can guide buyers and refer them to a lender and loan officer who had a similar type of case scenario

-- You can shop for a lender and loan officer by searching the internet, asking for co-workers, asking family, asking friends for referrals
+- Can shop for a lender and loan officer by searching the internet, asking for co-workers, asking family, asking friends for referrals

-- Finding the right mortgage lender one of the most important decisions that you will make.
-It is not a matter of getting the best rates and terms.
-You need to get along with your loan officer.
+- Finding the right mortgage lender one of the most important decisions borrowers will make